drs-11/gsoc-proposal/README.md

 ```
 1. FeedExporter initialises
     i.
 FeedExporter.filters dict is loaded with (key: uri, value: filter class) from ITEM_FILTERS
+    ii. if no filter declared for uri, load the default item filter
 2. when _start_new_batch is invoked
     i. instance of filter assigned for the slot's uri is created
     ii. slot is initialised with filter as one of the attributes